White Island eruption: Two missing bodies likely washed out to sea

 • White Island eruption: Fishing and tour operators struggling

-Clement has just been with her extended family for over an hour and has walked them through the police belief that Langford's body is in the sea, and they have accepted that view.

-The 17-year-old's parents Kristine Langford, 45, and Anthony Langord, 51, also died in the Whakaari tragedy.
-Her brother Jesse Langford, 17, is the only member of his family who survived and remains in a coma in Sydney's Royal North Shore hospital.
+The dive squad has been working in difficult conditions with swell and low visibility.
+In areas about 200-300m from the shore, the water is around 50m deep.
+It is also acidic due to the eruption so divers have been using additional protective equipment.

+Police have also been doing intense aerial searches of an area 5.5 to 6 nautical miles off the island.

-On advice of locals including pilots, fishers and tour operators familiar, police have also directed their search toward East Cape which is where the tide would have taken the bodies.
+On advice of locals including pilots, fishers and tour operators, police have also directed their search toward East Cape which is where the tide would have taken the bodies.

 Clement said police were "deeply sorry" that they had not found the bodies.
-"We haven't given up ...but we have reached a phase where we are literally in the hands of the sea."
+"We haven't given up ... but we have reached a phase where we are literally in the hands of the sea."

+Searches will resume at first light tomorrow if possible, with weather meant to improve from tonight.
+The poor weather, which had hampered the recovery efforts, had given the team a chance to recharge and check their equipment, Clement said.

+The air force will continue searching the area east of White Island.

+Anyone wanting to undertake a private search of the East Cape is not discouraged from doing so.

-Clement told RNZ the chance of finding Langford and Marshall-Inman's bodies was slim.
+Clement earlier told RNZ the chance of finding Langford and Marshall-Inman's bodies was slim.

-GNS Science volcanologist Nico Fournier said in the night following the eruption, the data suggested there had been an unusually large mudflow in the crater area where the two missing people were last seen.
+"We have an enormous sense of relief that she has finally been found."

+Mathews was travelling on the Ovation of the Seas with her partner Richard Elzer and friend Jason Griffiths, both of whom also died.

-The situation on the island remains quite uncertain.
+GNS Science said the situation on White Island remains quite uncertain.
 The volcano's alert level remains at Level 2, and there is a low (20-40 per cent) likelihood there would be another eruption within the next 24 hours.

 "An explosive eruption from the main vent area remains possible and could still occur with no precursory activity, especially if there is a collapse of unstable material around one of the vents, or if the gas emission decreases allowing groundwater to enter the vent.
 Sudden steam/gas eruptions from other active vents are also possible," GNS Science said.